great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_runtimedataconnector.md

 ### 2. Set up a Datasource

-All of the examples below assume you’re testing configuration using something like:
+All of the examples below assume you’re testing configuration similar to the one below.
+The runtime dataconnector can be used with any of supported execution engine, including Pandas, spark or SQL-based engines.

 <Tabs
   groupId="yaml-or-python"